 Where can I get an Accountant’s Certificate of Confirmation?

 If you’d like an accountant’s certificate of confirmation and you’re living in the UK, then our expert team at WIS Accountancy can help you.
 We’ll go through your UK business accounts, get rid of any inconsistencies, make sure everything is in order, and when we’ve done all that, we’ll issue and print an accountant’s certificate of confirmation.

 Rest assured, this is not a challenging or long process.
 All you need to do is fill out the contact form on our website or give us a call, and a member of our team at WIS Accountancy will review your needs and get a proposal ready for you.
 We might need some additional information about your registered company accounts before you’re sent a proposal.
 Once you’ve received and accepted our proposal, we’ll begin working on your request straight away.

 How much does it cost for an Accountant’s Certificate of Confirmation?

 The price of an accountant’s certificate of confirmation will vary from firm to firm.
 As a rough estimate, it can come up to between £50 to £200.
-Feel free to contact our expert and friendly chartered accountants at WIS Accountancy to discuss the costs of an accountant’s confirmation certificate and for additional guidance and support.
+Feel free to contact our expert and friendly accountants at WIS Accountancy to discuss the costs of an accountant’s confirmation certificate and for additional guidance and support.